LemmyNet/lemmy/docs/src/lemmy_council.md

 # Lemmy Council

 - A group of lemmy developers and users that use a well-defined democratic process to steer the project in a positive direction, keep it aligned to community goals, and resolve conflicts.
-- Council members are also added as administrators to any official Lemmy instances.

 ## 1. What gets voted on